tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

         </body>
     </html>

-In order to actually interact with the HTML à la DOM traversal, we must first parse our HTML with a ``BeautifulSoup`` instance.
+In order to actually interact with the HTML à la DOM traversal, we first parse our HTML into a ``BeautifulSoup`` instance.

 .. code-block:: ipython